 This film made around the same time as ET Extra Terrestrial (1984) had Henry Thomas showing his talents as a child actor as Andrew.
 Huckleberry Fox from 1983’s Terms of Endearment, played his younger brother.
 More of this film can be read HERE.

 Other notable on screen roles included comedy films as diverse as Airplane II: The Sequel (1984) – alongside – and Defending Your Life (1991) with Albert Brooks, Meryl Streep and Lee Grant.
 His television roles including everything from the TV Mini Series drama Heaven & Hell: North & South, Book III (1994) – with the cast including James Read, Lesley Anne Down and Terri Garber – to a one off part in the hospital drama Chicago Hope (1995).

 Torn also boasted a six times nominated role as the protagonist’s talk show’s producer Artie in The Larry Sanders Show (1992-98).
 Torn winning this annual award only once for this role in the Best Supporting Actor in a comedy category.

 His commanding voice added presence and gravitas to those in narration, cartoons and video games.
 His voice was heard in animated films including the Bee Movie (2007) and video games such as Hephaestus in God of War III (2010).
 His “singing” voice also showcased with his rendition of that cheesy theme tune, The Love Boat in the John Candy, in the comedy film Summer Rental (1985).

-I discovered when Torn married to the actress Geraldine Page, he was apparently constantly amused by his then name on his front door saying Torn Page.
-I’m sure this one of the most fun of his off screen stories will entertain future Page Torn generations for years, just as Torn’s movies and film career will continue to delight all of us.
+I discovered when Torn married the actress Geraldine Page, he was apparently constantly amused by his then name on his front door saying, Torn Page.
+I’m sure this one of the most fun of his off-screen stories will entertain future Torn generations for years, just as Torn’s movies and film career will continue to delight all of us.